-The Federal Environmental Protection Agency (EPA) has jurisdiction over all IEEs and EIAs.
-It can delegate power to provincial Environmental Protection Agencies.
-According to the governments guidelines, issued in 1997, EPA is responsible for all projects in federal region and in territories, military projects, and projects involving trans-border or trans-province effects.
+The National Environmental Protection Agency (the Federal EPA or Pak-EPA) has jurisdiction over all IEEs and EIAs in the federal region.
+Within the provinces and the independent regions of Pakistan, the provincial level Environmental Protection Agency is responsible.
+According to the governments guidelines, issued in 1997, Pak-EPA is also responsible for military projects, and projects involving trans-border or trans-province effects.

 Other key (governmental) parties involved in ESIA, and their roles

-Other governmental institutions involved include in review of IEE or EIAs include:
+Other governmental institutions involved include in of IEE or EIAs will differ per region, but may include:

 - Committee of Officers; Assessment Officers and/or a Committee of Experts are consulted for their expert opinion;

-- Environmental Tribunals and Environmental Magistrates; receives complain on IEEs and EIAs;
+- Environmental Tribunals and Environmental Magistrates, these receive complaint on IEEs and EIAs;

-- The Department for Economic and Development Planning, within the Federal Government, has the responsibility over IEEs for public projects.
+- The Department for Economic and Development Planning, within the Federal Government or at provincial level these often have the responsibility over IEEs for public projects.

 (De)centralisation of ESIA mandates

-The proponent pays at the time of submission of an IEE or EIA a review fee to the Federal Agency, as fixed in Schedule III of the EIA regulation 2000.
+The proponent pays a fee at the time of submission of an IEE or EIA to the relevant EPA.
+Fees are determined at the provincial level.

 Overview ESIA procedure

-Important documents of the process are the following: Scoping report, IEE report , Environmental Report
+Important documents of the process are the following: Scoping report and ToR, EIA report.

 Screening is a required step and conducted by the EPA at federal level and by Provincial EPAs at provincial level.

 In Pakistan, two levels of environmental assessment are distinguished: Initial Environmental Examination (IEE) and full EIA.
-Screening is based on both an preliminary IEE and positive lists (schedules) contained in the EIA Regulations, 2000.
+Screening is based on both an preliminary IEE and positive lists (schedules) contained in the EIA Regulations, 2000 or in the relevant schedules in provincial regulation.
 These schedules prescribe the groups of activities that require either an IEE or an EIA:

 - Schedule I lists activities subject to IEE with maximum thresholds.
 Activities that exceed these thresholds are all listed in Schedule II, and are subject to EIA.